 The title explains it all: this book teaches you the fundamentals of real estate investing.
 It’s one of the finest real estate investing books for novices.
 It gets down to brass tacks with straightforward instructions on finding excellent real estate deals, negotiating deals based on numbers, property management, and more in a simple way for anybody to get started.

-The book is written by Ken McElroy, who worked with Robert Kiyosaki.
+The ABCs Of real Estate Investing is written by Ken McElroy, who worked with Robert Kiyosaki.
 You’ll also learn about some time management tools that may assist you in focusing on making more money rather than being occupied on your real estate portfolio’s day-to-day operations.
 More than 40 real-life stories from other real estate investors are included in the book, including how they succeeded.

 It is one of the best real estate books for someone who is just getting started.
 It explains the fundamentals of real estate investing in a simple, easy-to-understand framework.